butfirstchai.com

 Prepare the curry

 • Heat oil in a deep saucepot on a medium flame.
 Add mustard seeds and let them splutter.
-Next, add the curry leaves and fry to crisp.
+Next, add the curry leaves and fry until crisp.
 Then, add chopped onion if using and saute until translucent.
 Next, add ginger garlic paste or freshly chopped and saute until no longer raw.

 • Dump all the boiled chickpeas along with enough water from the cooker.
 Bring this to a full boil.

 • Reduce the flame to low and stir in the prepared curry paste along with the chopped potatoes.
-Add more water if required and boil until the potatoes are cooked through.
+Add more water and salt to taste and boil until the potatoes are cooked through.

 • Stir in the prepared tamarind extract juice and salt to taste.
-Bring to boil, simmer for a few minutes and switch off.
+Bring to a boil, simmer for a few minutes and switch off.

 Nutrition Info